 The Smell of Fear, More than a Metaphor

-It has been said in a number of mediums –though most of them haven’t been too exactly academic– that you can smell another person’s fear.
-Though the idea that we can sense when other people is afraid is not at all a new concept and has a firm foundation in cognitive science and the study of human relationships, it is not very commonly held that fear can actually, literally be scented.
+It has been said in a number of mediums–though most of them have not been exactly academic–that you can smell another person’s fear.
+Though the idea that we can sense when other people are afraid is not at all a new concept and has a firm foundation in cognitive science and the study of human relationships, it is not very commonly held that fear can actually, literally be scented.
 But this may in fact be the case.
 In a study that reflects the sometimes whimsical world of psychological research, a team from Germany’s University of Dusseldorf has investigated whether the smell of fear is real or simply a fun way to say that we know when there are frightened people afoot.

 The study was carried out in a way that might not seem entirely pleasant.
 In the name of science, however, a group of students were given cotton pads to place in their armpits before an exam.
 The same group was also given these pads before exercising on a different occasion.
 After all the pads had been used and collected, students were asked to smell pairs of pads.
 The smelling took place while subjects were connected to an MRI scanning system.
 While subjects could not report any difference between the “test anxiety” and “exercise” pads, their brains showed a significant amount of activity in key areas when smelling the “test anxiety” pads.